Rescuers at site of Iowa building collapse complete search for survivors, move on to recovery

 “We do what the building tells us to do,” Rick Halleran, the task force’s Cedar Rapids division chief, said of the delay in searching the building.

-City officials earlier this week said that Brandon Colvin, Ryan Hitchcock and Daniel Prien were unaccounted for and had “high probability of being home at the time of the collapse.”
+City officials earlier this week said that Branden Colvin, 42; Ryan Hitchcock, 51; and Daniel Prien, 60, were unaccounted for and had “high probability of being home at the time of the collapse.”
 All three have since been listed in the National Database of Missing Persons.

 Officials fear the unstable building will eventually collapse on its own.
 Adding to the challenge is a giant pile of brick and steel at the base of the building that is helping to hold up the structure but also may contain the remains of people killed in the collapse.

-“We are doing the best we can to balance the building conditions and the safety of our responders,” said Fire Chief Mike Carlsten.
-He said conditions have forced a response that may take “days and weeks” instead of what ideally would have been minutes or hours after the collapse.
+“We are doing the best we can to balance the building conditions and the safety of our responders,” Fire Chief Mike Carlsten said.
+Conditions have forced a response that may take “days and weeks” instead of what ideally would have been minutes or hours after the collapse, he said.

 Mayor Mike Matson has said the debris pile “could be a place of rest for some of the unaccounted” and stressed the city would be sensitive about those remains, comparing work at the site to an archeological dig.

-Note: This story has been corrected to fix the spelling of Branden Colvin’s name.
-His first name is spelled Branden, not Brandon.